 The Saris Bones 2 is a trunk mount rack that utilizes contact with the rear bumper of the vehicle for support.
 It is highly adjustable and will fit a broad range of vehicles.
-It holds bikes by the top tube, making direct contact with the frame, and is best suited to carrying road bikes and hard tail mountain bikes.
+It holds bikes by the top tube, making direct contact with the frame, and is best suited to carrying road bikes and hardtail mountain bikes with more traditional frame shapes.

 Saris Bones 2-Bike Review

 Compare prices at 3 resellers Pros: Lightweight, fits a wide range of vehicles, does not require front wheel removal

 Cons: Difficult to adjust, direct contact with frame, all plastic construction, no access to rear vehicle compartments, no security features, not intended for speeds over 65 mph